Vaishnavi-cyber-blip/Sentiment.api/README.md

 https://render.com/

 ## Building Android Application
-Our final step is the integration of our API into our URL.
+Our final step is the integration of our API into our Android Application.

 Here is the presentation of our working application